Policewomen over the decades

 Pauline joined the New Zealand Police in 1974.

-She spent five years in Palmerston North before moving to Auckland, serving in Otahuhu and then later at the airport.
+She spent five years in Palmerston North before moving to Auckland, serving in Otahuhu and then at the airport.
 She spent a harrowing few months at Auckland hospital mortuary as part of the team tasked with the identification of victims of the Erebus disaster.
 Taking leave without pay Pauline spent some months in Australia.
 On her return to Police she was sent to Tauranga, where she spent the next five years.

-By 1989, as a competent and experienced Police Officer, she was selected along with two other policewomen to join the team of 32 police members selected to go to Namibia.
+By 1989, as a competent and experienced police officer, she was selected along with two other policewomen to join the team of 32 police members selected to go to Namibia.
 This was the first time New Zealand policewomen had served overseas.

 Pauline Thurston